Seattle Building Emissions Performance Standards Policy Development

 In creating building emissions performance standards that phase-in over many years, Seattle joins a growing cohort of other leading cities, including Boston, St. Louis, Washington DC, and New York City that have worked with local buildings stakeholders and community members to establish energy and/or carbon emissions performance standards.
 Seattle has also joined the White House-led Building Performance Standards Coalition.
 The coalition is comprised of dozens of state and local governments that have committed to inclusively design and implement building performance policies and programs.
 It is a first-of-its-kind partnership designed to unlock energy efficiency and electrification across the buildings sector as an engine for job creation all while lowering energy bills.

-• January - June 2022 - Focused stakeholder engagement, open houses, and affordable housing and technical advisory groups
+• January - June 2022 - Stakeholder engagement, open houses, and affordable housing and technical advisory groups

 • April 5, 2022 - 1st Online Open House: Seattle BPS concept and background presented